undp/ssc/docs/manage.md

 # Managing projects data

 The information about each of the projects in the SSC database can be managed through a web-based interface.
 Any change to the data is reflected on the public site with no additional steps needed.
+Each project is contained in a separate text file, named with its project id.
+The SSC website combines all the projects information into 1 file to use in the site, and to create the `projects.csv` file containing all information.

 ## Management features